Tr3yWay996/web/docs/pages/about/changelog/beta-A428.md

 - When using `-upgrade` to update from **this version** to a **later version**, Blueprint will automatically migrate development files over if extension development files are found.
 - Improve the codebase of multiple internal services, controllers and views.
 - Build files (used for installing/updating extensions) have been made more modular by making use of partials and sections, allowing editing them to be much easier.
+- New permissions setting on all installed extensions allowing you to block an extension from impacting certain sections on your panel.
+- `-upgrade` will no longer import/update Blueprint's `.git` and `.github` folders.

 <br/>